Xavier Rhodes has had some success against Julio Jones

 “It’s the same regimen, same thing,” Rhodes said earlier this week, via Chris Tomasson of the St. Paul Pioneer Press.
 “Go into the game, don’t believe in the hype, don’t be afraid of the name, just believe in the game.
 I know he’s one of the best receivers in the league, and I’ve just got to go out and play with the mindset of having confidence going against him.”

-In 2014, Rhodes held Jones to two catches for 27 yards while covering him only part of the time.
+Via D. Orlando Ledbetter of the Atlanta Journal-Constitution, Rhodes held Jones to two catches for 27 yards while covering him only part of the time during a 2014 game.
 In 2015, Jones had another two catches for 18 yards when covered by Rhodes, again only part of the time.

 This time around, Rhodes could be seeing Jones most of the time.
 And Rhodes knows it won’t be easy.